 We manage investment assets and provide services for our clients through our subsidiaries, Westwood Management Corp. and Westwood Advisors, L.L.C. (each of which is an SEC-registered investment advisor and referred to hereinafter together as "Westwood Management"), Westwood International Advisors Inc. ("Westwood International") and Westwood Trust.
 Westwood Management provides investment advisory services to institutional investors, a family of mutual funds called the Westwood Funds®, other mutual funds, an Irish investment company authorized pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulation 2011 (as amended) (the "UCITS Fund"), individuals and clients of Westwood Trust.
-Westwood Trust.
-Westwood Trust and clients, the Westwood Funds®, other mutual funds, the UCITS Fund and clients of Westwood Trust.
-Westwood Trust and custodial services and participation in common trust funds to institutions and high net worth individuals.
+Westwood International provides investment advisory services to institutional clients, the Westwood Funds®, other mutual funds, the UCITS Fund and clients of Westwood Trust.
+Westwood Trust provides trust and custodial services and participation in common trust funds to institutions and high net worth individuals.
 Our revenues are generally derived from fees based on a percentage of assets under management.